bigrobsf/hd/README.md

 ## Future enhancements:

-Fix / make a better UI.
+Fix / make a better UI - add navbar with Home, Logout, Chart selection...

-Allow the user to export everything to a csv file for download.
+Allow the user to export workout data to a csv file for download.

 Display a chart for each exercise so that the user can see progress by exercise by workout over a user-specified period of time.